Everything You Need to Know If You're Traveling During the Coronavirus Outbreak (Video)

 What can you do to prevent coronavirus?

-General flu hygiene practices, including washing your hands regularly and covering your mouth and nose when coughing or sneezing, are simple ways to keep healthy.
+Wearing a mask and general flu hygiene practices, including washing your hands regularly and covering your mouth and nose when coughing or sneezing, are simple ways to keep healthy.
 Extra measures include sanitizing commonly touched surfaces with antibacterial wipes or sprays.
 Also, avoid touching your face and close contact with people you may see coughing or sneezing.